Exercise: Shutter speeds

 Prep and planning

 Timeout!
 Eager to finally alter the overarching look of my old page.
-Feelings regarding the nice design at http://33rdhalifax.ca?
-Truthfully a sensational music blog with heart if ever required within the Manitoba area.
+Feelings regarding the nice design at http://archwayinsurance.ca?
+Truthfully a capable Halifax based group insurance broker if ever required within the Nova Scotia area.
 Write your vote.
 Appreciated!

 For this exercise I decided to use flowing water as my subject.
 Not only is it an ideal way to achieve the goal of the exercise, it also provides a decent picture.
 I took my camera on a walk around a local lake which has a river running alongside it.
 I experimented with other things such as people rowing and sailing across the lake and also moving cars on a busy road.
 I struggled to achieve the goal with the sail boats as they we’re unpredictable and inconsistent.
 The road was too busy at the time so it was quite difficult to take the pictures with people walking by.